jorgetovar/engineer-learning-notes/leadership/the-100-mm-offer.md

-The 100 MM Offer is a strategy aimed at creating a compelling and irresistible offer that maximizes value and increases demand.
+# The 100 MM Offer
+Is a strategy aimed at creating a compelling and irresistible offer that maximizes value and increases demand.
 The key elements of this approach include:

 1. Value: The perceived value of an offer is determined by the dream outcome it promises, the perceived likelihood of achieving that outcome, the perceived time required for achievement, and the perceived effort and sacrifice involved.
 By emphasizing the dream outcome and minimizing perceived effort and sacrifice, the offer becomes more appealing.